sofia-aguirre/jquery-selector-lab/readme.md

   - Bonus: Why are data attributes useful?
 - Regroup as a class and share research on data attributes.
   - What resources did you find most helpful when looking this up?

-> Instructor note: Get input from different groups and whiteboard the results.

 #### Requirements
 - Spend 5 minutes writing out pseudocode with a partner.